aruba/central-python-workflows/rest-api-python-scripts/README.md

 1. The user must still gather the required variables, as detailed in `Create a new application in Aruba Central`.
 2. The user combines the refresh token with the required variables to create a HTTP request to refresh API endpoint.
-3. If successful, the resfresh API will issue a new refresh token and access token.
+3. If successful, the refresh API will issue a new refresh token and access token.
 4. The user must manage the two tokens as detailed in the full authentication workflow.

 ## Getting Started with Automation using Aruba Central API

-This section presents both of the workflows mentioned above in an automated fashion.
-The user merely needs to provide the required variables and run the Python file.
-The workflow will handle the API calls as well as the read and write of token storage files.
+This section presents three different branches, to get started with automation, targetting users with different skill levels.

-Two different approaches for authentication and authorization are shown.
-They all use Python and offers the same set of operations.
+1. [Beginners] - Learn with Python to create tokens using OAUTH protocol and making an API call

-1. [central_global](/rest-api-python-scripts/central_global) - offers operations in a single Python file and all commands in global namespace.
+2. [Advanced Programmers] - Base library for Aruba Central API token management and HTTP requests

-2. [central_function](/rest-api-python-scripts/central_function) - offers operations using Python functions()
+3. [Newbie to Advanced] - Prebuilt and ready to use *central_modules*

-#### Setting up the Python environment
+#### Setting Up Python environment and Installing Requirements

 To create the Python environment (macOS shown):